ULL-prompt-engineering/Get-Started-With-Langchain-and-Pinecone-in-Node.js/README.md

 import { Document } from "langchain/document";
 ```

-The `loadQAStuffChain` is a function that is  used to load the []"stuff documents" chain](https://js.langchain.com/docs/modules/chains/document/stuff), which is a document chain that
+The `loadQAStuffChain` is a function that is  used to load the ["stuff documents" chain](https://js.langchain.com/docs/modules/chains/document/stuff), which is a document chain that
 1. takes a list of documents,
 2. inserts them into a prompt, and
 3. passes that prompt to an LLM (Language Model).